tluijken/tluijken.github.io/_posts/2023-06-13-aks-cluster-with-agic-and-waf-using-terraform.md

 the checkbox under 'Network'.
 After that I also enabled the Web Application Firewall through the Azure Portal.
 So far, super easy setup.
 However, I found myself searching for answers when setting up the 'Backend pools', 'SSL settings', 'Listeners and Rules'.
-How does this translate to traffic into my cluster?
+How does this translate to traffic into the cluster?
 So many options to review:
 ![image](../assets/img/agic_terraform/backend_setting.png)
 ![image](../assets/img/agic_terraform/routing.rules.png)